metauni/metauni.github.io/npc/converse.md

 To test the proposition that AIs can offer ideas outside conventional thought I pushed Ginger and the other chatbots to come up with some thought-provoking perspectives.
 Their responses:

-* Ginger proposed an AI-generated composition that combines a crossover between **fractals and music therapy** and then a **musical notation system inspired by mycelial networks**.
+* Ginger's first proposal was an AI-generated composition that is a crossover between **fractals and music therapy**, and its second proposal was a **musical notation system inspired by mycelial networks**.
 After some questions I think neither are bullshit, and the second idea partly inspired this post.

-* Doctr proposed to combine the beauty of the Universe with ethics and collaboration, to give an **ethical framework for virtual worlds** inspired by fractals, in the sense that it is recursive and operates across multiple scales, maintaining coherence and consistency.
-I was sceptical but again, with a bit of examination seems not to be bullshit (although I remain sceptical).
+* Doctr proposed to combine the beauty of the Universe with ethics and collaboration, to give an **ethical framework for virtual worlds** inspired by fractals, in the sense that it is recursive and operates across multiple scales while maintaining coherence and consistency.
+I was sceptical but again, with a bit of examination it seems not to be bullshit.

 I had fun engaging with the ideas, and they fired my imagination a bit.
 A well-spent thirty minutes!